BrokenSource/DepthFlow/Readme.md

 With PyTorch installed, simply run `depthflow`, a window will open
 - Models will be Downloaded on the first run

+### Rendering Options
+- Run `depthflow --help` for options and rendering

 ### Selecting the input image
-- Run `depthflow input --help` for options
+- Run `depthflow input --help` for options on the CLI/Rendering
 - Drag and drop an Image File or URL From your Browser

-### Rendering Options
-- Run `depthflow --help` for options and rendering
+**Note**: This resizes the Window to the image size, there's options:
+- Only sending `--width` or `--height` adjusts the other to Aspect Ratio
+- Sending Both will force the resolution (can also be set on `main -w -h`)
+- Sending None will use the Image's resolution (default)
+- Use `--scale` to post-multiply the new resolution

 ### Animation Presets
 There's currently no mechanism for presets, but it is planned
 - For now, manually change the `.update()` function on `DepthFlow/DepthFlow.py`

 ### Full Examples
 - `depthflow (--render | -r)`
-- `depthflow -r -w 1280 -h 720 -f 30`
+- `depthflow -r -f 30`
 - `depthflow -r -o ./video_name --format mkv`
 - `depthflow input --image (url | path) main --render -s 2`
 - `depthflow -r -t 2 --open`
 - `depthflow input -i (image) -d (depth) main`
+- `depthflow input -i (image) -w 600 --scale 2 main -r`

 <b>Note</b>: A high SSAA `-s 1.5` is recommended for antialiasing due the Steep Parallax